Important update 1: Email Support is being transitioned to Webforms. Click here for more information.

 2. Enter the domain name and search for it.

 1. Privacy-protected details.
-In this case, the @whoisprivacyprotect.com email will forward to the registrant email address.
-You can use this address to email the registrant directly.
+The @whoisprivacyprotect.com email forwards to the registrant's email address.
+Use this address to email the registrant directly.

-2. When dealing with GDPR-redacted details, you must copy the link in the registrant email field and paste it into your URL bar to navigate the Tiered Access contact form.
-The information in the form is forwarded to the registrant.
+2. GDPR-redacted details.
+Copy the link in the registrant email field and paste it into your URL bar to open the Tiered Access contact form.
+The information you submit in the form is forwarded to the registrant.

-When a person uses the form to send a message to the domain owner, we send an email to the registrant and the sender.
+When a person uses the form to send a message to the domain owner, Enom sends an email to both the registrant and the sender.

-The registrant's email address will receive an email with the sender's message.
+The registrant's email address then receives an email containing the sender's message.

 Waiting until deletion

-Most gTLDs follow a similar life cycle, where they expire if not renewed, then go through grace and redemption periods before ultimately being deleted by the registry.
-If the registrant has not renewed the domain, you can use the life cycle for when to expect the domain to become available.
-When the domain becomes available, it is purchasable by any interested party on a first-come, first-served basis.
-If the domain name is memorable or short, there is a higher chance that others will also be watching or have already placed backorders for the domain.
+Most gTLDs follow a similar life cycle: they expire if not renewed, then pass through grace and redemption periods before the registry deletes them.
+If the registrant has not renewed the domain, use the lifecycle to estimate when the domain becomes available.
+Once available, the domain is purchasable by any interested party on a first-come, first-served basis.
+If the domain name is memorable or short, there is a higher chance that others are also watching it or have already placed backorders.

 Backordering domains

-If you can't reach the registrant directly and you would like more help purchasing a domain after it expires, you can look into placing a backorder for the domain.
-Some services monitor a domain on your behalf and attempt to purchase it once it is deleted by the registry and available for general purchase.
-Enom does not offer and cannot recommend a backorder service, but many options are available online.
+If you cannot reach the registrant directly and want more help purchasing a domain after it expires, consider placing a backorder.
+Some services monitor a domain on your behalf and attempt to purchase it once the registry deletes it and it becomes available.
+Enom does not offer or recommend a backorder service, but many options are available online.

 Finding domains at auction

-Occasionally, a domain owner may have already put their domain up for sale at an auction site such as Afternic, Sedo, or GoDaddy Auctions.
-It is worthwhile to check for the domain you're interested in at various auction sites if it is not tied to an active website or email service.
-If the domain is at auction, you will need to bid on it through the auction site to purchase the domain.
+A domain owner may have already put their domain up for sale at an auction site such as Afternic, Sedo, or GoDaddy Auctions.
+Check the auction sites for the domain you want if it is not tied to an active website or email service.
+If the domain is at auction, bid on it through the auction site to complete the purchase.

 How helpful was this article?